Pro-Western candidate wins Moldovan presidential election

 Sandu captured over 57% of the vote, leaving the incumbent, Igor Dodon, behind by over 15 points, according to preliminary data from the Central Election Commission, CEC, that said nearly 100% of the vote has been counted.

+On Monday, Dodon conceded after the results were published and congratulated Sandu.

+“I call for calm and peace, absolutely no disturbances or protests, we must not allow any destabilization of the country," he said.

-The current pro-Russian government controls only 51 of 101 seats in the parliament and the new president can dissolve parliament if the prime minister resigns and there are two failed attempts to find a successor.
+The current pro-Russian government controls only 51 of 101 seats in the parliament.
+The new president can dissolve parliament if the prime minister resigns and there are two failed attempts to find a successor.

-Sandu and Dodon, who Russian President Vladimir Putin identified as his preferred candidate, have been rivals since he narrowly defeated her in the 2016 presidential race.
+Commenting on Sandu's win, Kremlin spokesman Dmitry Peskov said Monday that Moscow respects “the choice of the Moldovan people” and hopes to establish “a working relationship” with the new president.

+“We know that Maia Sandu said she would work in the interests of the Moldovan people, and we’re convinced that building good and close relations, cooperation in all areas with our country, Russia, is in the interest of the Moldovan people,” Peskov told reporters.

 Comments